How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 How often does Google release algorithm updates?

-Google typically releases core updates every 3 to 4 months, though there’s no fixed schedule.
-In 2025, there were four major updates: March, June, December, and one spam update.
+Google typically releases core updates every 2 to 4 months, though there’s no fixed schedule.
+In 2026 so far, there have been four major updates: a February Discover update, a March spam update, a March core update, and a May core update.
 Between major updates, Google makes thousands of smaller, unannounced changes.
-According to Google’s own data, they made 4,725 changes to search in 2022 alone.
-Most are imperceptible to individual site owners.
+According to Google’s Search Status Dashboard, the March 2026 update was the most volatile core update ever released.

 Will my rankings recover automatically after a core update?